 - Ripple – Upon keypress, a ripple of a single color moves out across the rest of the keyboard.
 The color and ripple speed is adjustable.

-- Responsive Fade In – Upon key press, color will fade in to the key and abruptly go out.
+- Responsive Fade In – Upon key press, the color will fade into the key and abruptly go out.
 Single color customizable as well as fade speed.

-- Neon – this is like “breathing” mode, pulses of color fading between eachother.
-The colors are not changable, but you can adjust the pulse speed.
+- Neon – this is like “breathing” mode, pulses of color fading between each other.
+The colors are not changeable, but you can adjust the pulse speed.